Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Related Works

-\paragraph{Efficient Multi-Agent Exploration.} Exploration efficiency has long been a focal point in RL~\citep{thrun1992efficient, cai2020provably, seo2021state,mahajan2019maven, jeon2022maser,liu2021cooperative}.
-Typical exploration methods focus on random exploration~\citep{mnih2013playing,rashid2018qmix} or heuristic indicators, such as diversity or novelty, to facilitate exhaustive exploration, particularly in single agent exploration~\citep{linke2020adapting, burda2018exploration, pathak2017curiosity, burda2018large,bellemare2016unifying}.
-Despite their success, they may induce notable redundant exploration due to a lack of task-relevant guidance~\citep{du2023guiding}.
+\textbf{Efficient Multi-Agent Exploration.} Exploration efficiency has long been a focal point in RL~\cite{thrun1992efficient, cai2020provably, seo2021state,ecoffet2019go}.
+Typical exploration methods focus on random exploration~\cite{mnih2013playing,rashid2018qmix} or heuristic indicators, such as diversity or novelty, to facilitate exhaustive exploration, particularly in single agent exploration~\cite{linke2020adapting, burda2018exploration, pathak2017curiosity, bellemare2016unifying}.
+Despite their success, they may induce notable redundant exploration due to a lack of task-relevant guidance~\cite{du2023guiding}.
 The exponential expansion of the state-action spaces renders exhaustive exploration impractical in multi-agent settings.
-Consequently, efficient multi-agent exploration~(MAE) becomes increasingly imperative and necessary~\citep{jeon2022maser, liu2021cooperative}.
-MAE is also challenging due to the complex configurations, e.g., the entangled effect of multi-agent actions and intricate reward design~\citep{liu2023lazy, qu2023hokoff,xu2023subspace}.
-Given our emphasis on efficient exploration, we prioritize evaluation in multi-agent settings.
-Some MAE methods encourage influential behaviors during agent interactions~\citep{liu2023lazy, jaques2019social,wang2019influence}.
-Nevertheless, they may lead to unintended coalitions or require additional priors~\citep{liu2023lazy}.
-Certain studies leverage subgoals to guide exploration~\citep{jeon2022maser}.
-However, due to challenges in integrating task-related information into subgoals, they either necessitate human expertise for subgoals design~\citep{tang2018hierarchical, kulkarni2016hierarchical} or struggle to identify useful subgoals~\citep{jeon2022maser,liu2021cooperative}.
+Consequently, efficient multi-agent exploration~(MAE) becomes increasingly imperative and necessary~\cite{jeon2022maser, liu2021cooperative, mahajan2019maven, feng2025multi}.
+MAE is also challenging due to the complex configurations, e.g., the entangled effect of multi-agent actions and intricate reward design~\cite{liu2023lazy, xu2023subspace}.
+Given our emphasis on efficient exploration, we prioritize evaluation in MAE.
+Some MAE methods encourage influential behaviors during agent interactions~\cite{liu2023lazy, jaques2019social,wang2019influence}, but may cause unintended coalitions or need extra priors~\cite{liu2023lazy}.
+Subgoal-based methods~\cite{jeon2022maser} face challenges in integrating task-related information into subgoals~\cite{tang2018hierarchical, kulkarni2016hierarchical,jeon2022maser,liu2021cooperative}.
+WToE~\cite{dong2023wtoe} focuses on exploration timing but may face efficiency issues due to the absence of guided rewards.
+To mitigate complexity, recent advances propose leveraging intrinsic structures, such as causal empowerment~\cite{cao2025causal1, cao2025causal2} or planning mechanisms~\cite{liu2024efficient}, to prioritize reward-relevant information.
+Similarly, FoX~\cite{jo2024fox} and ICES~\cite{li2024ices} utilize formation-based abstraction and latent Bayesian surprise to reduce the search space.
+However, these methods primarily rely on mining statistical or structural patterns from interaction data, often lacking the ability to incorporate explicit task-related priors, which results in potential redundant exploration before such structures are learned.
 Distinguished from the above, this work underscores the significance of task-relevant guidance in exploration and utilizes the key state priors extracted from LLM to enable efficient multi-agent exploration.